ts-roms/cafe-app/README.md

 - POS (Point of Sale)
 - Accounting (sales ledger, invoicing, expenses, and simple financial reports) with CSV export
 - Time In/Out tracking with audit logs and shift scheduling
-- Role-Based Access Control (RBAC) with roles: admin, manager, cashier, staff
+- Role-Based Access Control (RBAC) with admin-managed roles and permissions (defaults: admin, manager, cashier, staff)
-- Admin: Settings (currency, tax rate) and Audit Logs viewer
+- Admin: Settings (currency, tax rate), Audit Logs viewer, Roles & Users management

 All data is stored locally in your browser (localStorage) for simplicity.
 No backend required.